 Not all marketing practices are created equal.
-Data analytics, SEO and messaging are all integral parts of the process.
+Data analytics, SEO and messaging are all key parts of the process.
 But these can be less exciting than branding or content marketing.
-However, having a marketing message framework is a must for every small business.
+Yet, having a marketing message framework is a must for every small business.
 After all, it’s the foundation for marketing communications that set you apart from competitors.

 What is a marketing message framework and why is it important?